firelit/firelit-library/README.md

 ### ServerRequest

 A class that captures the incoming HTTP request in a single object and performs any necessary preliminary work.
-Provides a nice wrapper around all the important parameters within the request.
+Provides a nice class wrapper around all the important, sanitized parameters within the request.

 ### ServerResponse